CristinaGHolgado/Lemmatizing-Medieval-French-with-Pie-RNNtagger/README.md

-# Lemmatizing medieval Frech with Pie & RNNTagger
+# Lemmatizing medieval French with Pie & RNNTagger

 This repository contains a couple of notebooks created to easily generate a langague model for Pie and RNNTagger for tagging and lemmatizing medieval French with no prior local installation and fastened training.
 Any training dataset can be used if the language-specific parameters are properly configured for each tool's parameters file.
 Also, it includes the possibility of tagging files from our Drive with the generated models.